MihaiDavid05/Mask-to-COCO-JSON/README.md

-# Masks (with holes) exporter to COCO JSON annotation format
+# :arrows_counterclockwise: Masks (with holes) exporter to COCO JSON annotation format

 *NOTE*: The exporter currently works only from masks to COCO.
 Other base formats will be supported in the future.